VespucciProject/Vespucci-docs/_posts/2016-07-05-installation.md

 ![Vespucci-InstallWebPage](Vespucci-docs/img/Install1.png)

-Once the selecting the above option allows one to select the desired operating system, after which a file will be downloaded.
+Selecting the above option allows one to select the desired operating system, after which a file will be downloaded.

 If on Windows, a ZIP file will be downloaded.
 This file must be extracted before use.
 It can be extracted anywhere.